iggredible/Learn-Vim/ch15_command-line_mode.md

 # Ch 15.
-Command-line Mode
+Command-Line Mode

 In the last three chapters, you learned how to use the search commands (`/`, `?`), substitute command (`:s`), global command (`:g`), and external command (`!`).
 These are examples of command-line mode commands.

 In this chapter, you will learn various tips and tricks for the command-line mode.

-## Entering and Exiting the Command-line Mode
+## Entering And Exiting The Command-Line Mode
 The command-line mode is a mode in itself, just like normal mode, insert mode, and visual mode.
 When you are in this mode, the cursor goes to the bottom of the screen where you can type in different commands.

 There are 4 different commands you can use to enter the command-line mode: